omundy/dig245-usability-test/README.md

 1. Use the Bootstrap framework and a [single page design](https://github.com/omundy/dig245-critical-web-design#single-page-design).
 1. Include results, recommendations, screenshots, and data from above.
 1. Do not use a [Bootstrap template](https://startbootstrap.com/).
 One of the goals of this assignment is for you to create and code a **custom** design.
+1. Code the SUS form (see instructions in the Critical Web Design book)

 ## Part VI – Publish